jorshi/uvic-music-extractor/README.md

 **Dynamic Spread**

-Dynamic Spread Feature Extractor.
 Measure of the loudness spread across the audio file.
 The difference between the loudness (using Vickers algorithm) for each frame compared to the average loudness of the entire track is computed.
 Then, the average of that is computed [12].

 ### Distortion

-Set of distortion features -- computes a probability mass function on audio samples using a histogram with 1001 bins.
+Set of distortion features -- computes a probability mass function (pmf) on audio samples using a histogram with 1001 bins.
 Several statistics are computed on the resulting pmf including the centroid, spread, skewness, kurtosis, flatness, and the 'gauss' feature.
 'Gauss' is a measurement of the gaussian fit of the the pmf [1, 13].

 ### Stereo Features

 Side-to-mid ratio and left/right imbalance [2]

 **Phase Correlation**
 Calculates the correlation coefficient between the left and right channel.
 Computes phase correlation over the entire track as well as using short-time processing sing a frame size of 2048 with no overlap.
 Short-time results are summarized using mean and standard deviation.
-A value of +1 indicates the left and right channels are completely correlation (the same), a value of 0 indicates the left and right channels are not correlated, and a value of -1 indicates the left and right channels are completely out of phase.
+A value of +1 indicates the left and right channels are completely correlated (the same), a value of 0 indicates the left and right channels are not correlated, and a value of -1 indicates the left and right channels are completely out of phase.

 **Stereo Spectrum**
 Stereo Spectrum Features.
 Panning features computed using spectrums from the left and right audio channels.
-Returns features from the entire spectrum as well as three subbands which include 0-250Hz, 250-2800Hz, and 2800+ Hz [14].
+Returns features from the entire spectrum as well as three sub-bands which include 0-250Hz, 250-2800Hz, and 2800+ Hz [14].

 ### Other